Man who wrongfully served 20 years on death row gets a new smile

 “It was a horrible experience.
 I tell people, most people in America been in jail, but I wasn’t in jail.
 I was in hell,” he said.

-Jamison spent more than two decades on death row.
+Jamison spent two decades on death row.

-“I was wrongfully convicted and sentenced to die in the state of Ohio and I did 20 years on Ohio's death row for a crime I had nothing to do with,” Jamison said.
+“I was wrongfully convicted and sentenced to die in the state of Ohio and I did 20 years on Ohio's death row, for a crime I had nothing to do with,” Jamison said.

-He once came within 90 minutes of execution.
-But his story ended differently.
+He once came within 90 minutes of execution, but his story ended differently.
 In 2005, Jamison was exonerated and released from prison.

-“Remember the day before Christmas, when you were a kid and you knew you got all the new toys, new bicycles and stuff.
+“Remember the day before Christmas when you were a kid and you knew you got all the new toys, new bicycles and stuff?
 It felt like that,” he explained.

 He said his story illustrates everything that is wrong with the death penalty.
 Jamison now travels the country advocating to have it abolished.